-During the discussion, it emerged that Taliban of 2019 is not the same as the Taliban of 1996-2001.
+During the discussion, it emerged that the Taliban of 2019 is not the same as the Taliban of 1996-2001.
 As of now, there are 24 states ready to recognise the Taliban.
 However, the problem with the current Taliban is that they are no longer a cohesive unit.
 In fact, given this fragmentation, the Taliban’s ability to deliver on its commitments is also being questioned.

-Related to this is the question of Pakistan’s interests in Afghanistan and ability to influence political developments in the country.
+Related to this is the question of Pakistan’s interests in Afghanistan and the ability to influence political developments in the country.
 As per the negotiated deal, Pakistan and China were supposed to be guarantors of the Taliban’s behaviour.
 The Taliban regime in Kabul is likely to facilitate Pakistan’s desire to establish strategic depth in Afghanistan.
 It is also likely that Pakistan may train anti-India terrorists in Afghanistan.
 It is this scenario that worries India the most.

-Although the deal was negotiated between the US and Taliban, the intra-Afghan dialogue was also supposed to take place after the deal was signed.
-However, integration of Taliban fighters in the Afghan National Army also remains a contentious issue.
-Discussants agreed that answers to all these questions could emerge only from the final contours the deal.
+Although the deal was negotiated between the US and the Taliban, the intra-Afghan dialogue was also supposed to take place after the deal was signed.
+However, the integration of Taliban fighters in the Afghan National Army also remains a contentious issue.
+Discussants agreed that answers to all these questions could emerge only from the final contours of the deal.

 The second session discussed India’s options in Afghanistan.
 Although the immediate reaction in India saw this development positively, divergence on the US presence in Afghanistan still remains.